The projected dynamic linear model for time series on the sphere: Introduction

 Because $S^{n-1}\subseteq \RR^n$ is a non-Euclidean manifold, naively applying familiar linear, Gaussian methods to spherical time series can generate distorted and misleading results.
 To see this, consider the simplest instance of spherical time series: the circular case with $n=2$.
-In this case, $S^1$ is the unit circle in the plane, so a unit vector $\Bu_t\in S^1$ can alternatively be represented as an angle $a_t\in[0\com 2\pi)$, and the correspondence between the two is given by $\Bu_t=[\cos a_t\,\sin a_t]^\tr$ and $a_t=\text{atan2}(\Bu_t)\text{ mod }2\pi$.
+In this case, $S^1$ is the unit circle in the plane, so a unit vector $\Bu_t\in S^1$ can be represented as an angle $a_t\in[0\com 2\pi)$, and the correspondence between the two is given by $\Bu_t=[\cos a_t\,\sin a_t]^\tr$ and $a_t=\text{atan2}(\Bu_t)\text{ mod }2\pi$.
 Figure~\ref{fig:results} displays a classic time series from \cite{fisher1993book} of the hourly direction-of-arrival of the wind at Black Mountain in Australia.
-The wind in this example is generally blowing from a south easterly direction, and occasionally it passes counterclockwise across the $0/2\pi$ break on the unit circle.
+The wind in this example is generally blowing from a south easterly direction, and occasionally passes counterclockwise across the $0/2\pi$ break on the unit circle.
 On a plot this phenomenon presents as abrupt spikes in the time series of angles.
-If we naively apply a standard method like a local-level dynamic linear model to these data, we get a (smoothed) trend estimate like the blue in Figure~\ref{fig:results}, which overfits to the spikes because the linear, Gaussian model does not understand the ``wrapped'' structure of the circle.
-If instead we apply a model that does understand this structure, such as the projected dynamic linear model that we introduce in Section~\ref{sec:model}, we get a more reasonable trend estimate in red.
-This illustrates the nature of the problem in the simplest case of $n=2$, and matters only get worse in higher dimensions.
+If we naively apply a standard method like a local-level dynamic linear model to these data, we obtain a (smoothed) trend estimate (blue) that overfits to the spikes and overstates the uncertainty because the linear, Gaussian model does not understand the ``wrapped'' structure of the circle.
+By comparison, applying the proposed projected dynamic linear model (Section~\ref{sec:model}) that \emph{does} understand this structure, we obtain more satisfactory trend estimates and uncertainty bands (red).